What's at Stake

 Before he became president, was sued by the Justice Department for his companies’ policy that directed employees to tell Black lease applicants that there were no apartments available in violation of the Fair Housing Act.

 We need national leadership that recognizes the divides that have always existed in our country and is committed to uniting us across race to address them.
 We need a president who will lead a government that works for all of us--no matter who we are or where we come from--and a country where everyone can be safe, free and prosper--whether Black, white, brown, Asian or immigrant.

-Joe Biden is committed to rooting out structural racism across our laws and institutions and ensuring people of color have a real shot to get ahead.
-He has pledged to:
+Joe Biden and Kamala Harris are committed to rooting out structural racism across our laws and institutions and ensuring people of color have a real shot to get ahead.
+They have pledged to:

 Support major police reform legislation and tie federal funding of police departments to police conduct.
 Biden supports efforts to change the role of police in our communities--who often respond to mental health, substance abuse and homelessness crises--that would be better addressed by others.